haitranquang-official/Viettel-Digital-Talent-Program-2022/Practice-6/Tran-Quang-Hai/Microservices or monoliths.md

 ### This application did not require any database to run, so it was still fine for us to put everything in one single codebase and got away with it.
 The whole project was written in Java, so the User Interface was not very fancy, but the app worked.

+### However, the project only required us to illustrate 3 algorithms.
+If the requirements had been wider (10 - 20 algorithms maybe?), it would have been a lot more difficult to expand.

 <div class="pagebreak" />

 ## 1.2.
 Second Project - Bad practice